Charles-Zhang-Somewhere/Somewhere/README.md

 6. GUI (I.e. Somewhere Desktop) is a front end, a client of Somewhere (library), no matter how fancy and how many content related features it supports.
 This requires us to focus on CLI.
 7. Target **Item count** *5000-10000*: for any reasonable treatment of a given **subject**, 5000 items worth of content is the least expected.
 One *shouldn't feel slowed down* by the software when dealing with such size.
 I would target 10000 files per repository, because that's when during my experience with Bookmark Ninja (I.e. organize website bookmarks with tags), things start to become less efficient - around *1000-3000* tags per repository seems reasonable enough, more than that one can become less familiar or existing tags and it's better to *start a new repository for remotely related subjects*.
 Minimal UI, Functional, Data Driven, Text based.

+## Design Notes

+1. Reagrding the (large) size of new SD executable package: I would consider a minimal size an essential for usability, but due to below reasons I decided to keep it like this, and no more (e.g. Chromium will not be added in near feature)
+	* SW already have almost all functions SD has
+	* SD is already a desktop application
+	* With the addition of libVLC it can be really useful for Multi-media files

 ## Roadmap and Next Steps